Daschow/FindMe/README.md

 # FindMe
 A colaborative projet using Socket.io

-To run the program code : npm start
+To run the program enter the command : npm start